 Why Does My Kitten Have Diarrhea?

-If you're searching "why does my kitten have diarrhea" at midnight — take a breath.
+If you’re searching “why does my kitten have diarrhea” at midnight — take a breath.
 Kitten diarrhea is one of the most common concerns new cat owners face, and in most cases it resolves quickly with the right support at home.
-This guide covers everything you need to know: the 9 most common reasons why does my kitten have diarrhea, what different poop types mean, and the natural remedies that work.
+This guide covers everything you need to know: the 9 most common causes, what different poop types mean, and the natural remedies that work.

-Wondering why does my kitten have diarrhea?
-Kittens have sensitive, still-developing digestive systems — things that wouldn't phase an adult cat can easily upset a kitten's gut.
+Kittens have sensitive, still-developing digestive systems — things that wouldn’t affect an adult cat can easily upset a kitten’s gut.
 The cause is usually minor and straightforward to address once you know what to look for.
-Below are the 9 most common culprits.

-Switching food too quickly is the #1 cause of kitten diarrhea.
+Switching food too quickly is the #1 cause.
 Always transition over 7–10 days.

 Moving to a new home, new people, or loud environments can trigger immediate digestive upset.